Overview

-Path 2 is intended for students who are interested in fulfilling their degree requirements by conducting independent research in a faculty mentor’s laboratory.
-Undergraduates engage in at least two-quarters of letter-graded research (196A and 196B) and concurrently participate in research seminars (180A and 180B) designed to help students acquire in-depth and broad knowledge about their research project.
+If approved for Path 2, students engage in two-quarters of letter-graded research (through 4-unit contract courses 196A and 196B) and concurrently participate in research seminars (180A and 180B) with other Path 2 students.
+The 2-unit seminars are designed to help students acquire in-depth and broad knowledge about their research project.
 Students achieve this goal by evaluating relevant scientific literature, as well as orally presenting and formally writing about their research progress.
-Students who meet the eligibility requirements must submit their application and begin Path 2 coursework in their third year.
-Students also should discuss the application process with faculty mentors, together designing a research project to be described in the proposal submitted with other Path 2 application materials.

 Fulfilling Major Requirements via Path 2